Some information

 name, 'Blue Peter', was

-chosen to reflect a ship preparing to leave on a 'voyage
+chosen to reflect a ship preparing to leave port on

-the past fifty six years has helped to launch many
+over the past sixty years has helped to launch many

 children on their own voyage of discovery through